neuronsimulator/nrn/docs/guide/nmodls_built_in_functions.rst

     **acos(x) - compute the arc cosine**

-        : Returns the arc cosine of its argument (arccosx).
+        : Returns the arc cosine of its argument (arccos x).
 The argument must be in the range -1.0 to 1.0.

     **asin(x) - compute the arc sine**

-         : Returns the arc sine of its argument (arcsinx).
+         : Returns the arc sine of its argument (arcsin x).
 The argument must be in the range -1.0 to 1.0.

     **atan(x) - compute the arc tangent**

-        : Returns the arc tangent of its argument (arctanx).
+        : Returns the arc tangent of its argument (arctan x).

     **atan2(y,x) - compute the arc tangent of y/x**

-        : Returns the arc tangent of the ratio y/x (arctany/x).
+        : Returns the arc tangent of the ratio y/x (arctan y/x).

     **ceil(x) - round upwards**